AlexHandy1/pre-course-makers/learning_plan_april2015/precourse_week01.md

 Most Important Things I Learned:
 -------------------------------

-* Importance of trying to solve something thoroughly yourself first - can get further than you think
+* Importance of trying to solve something thoroughly (beyond just basic googling) yourself first - can get further than you think
 * PATH, pipes/ redirecting and other env variables are key for how whole computer works

 Things I Struggled With The Most: